andrijun0406/DellAzureStackHCI/UAT/README.md

 ### Scenario 03 - Shutdown three node in a four node cluster

-## Hardware Failure Test with VMFleet (with performance information)
+## Hardware Failure Test with VMFleet (understanding impact to performance)
 ### Testing Method - run VMFleet
 ### Scenario 01 - Shutdown one node in a four node cluster
 * VMFleet with previous schemes are run with one node failed